SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 to enable external users to discover its current calculated volume.

 ..
-NOTE: getters and setters are also allowed for constants and variables that are not associated with a particular class or struct.
+NOTE: getters and setters are also allowed for constants and variables that aren't associated with a particular class or struct.
    Where should this be mentioned?

 ..
 TODO: Anything else from https://[Internal Staging Server]/docs/StoredAndComputedVariables.html